Z_2 indices and factorization properties of odd symmetric Fredholm operators: Resum e

-Item (v) of Propostion~\ref{prop-algebra} shows that there is a direct connection between odd symmetric and skew-symmetric operators (which in the finite dimensional case constitute one of Cartan's classical domains).
+For finite dimensional $\Hh$ this is due to \cite{Hua} (who stated a decomposition for skew-symmetric matrices which readily implies the above), but the proof presented below actually rather adapts the finite-dimensional argument of \cite[Lemma~1]{Sie}.
+Before going into the proof in Section~\ref{sec-proof}, let us give a summary of the remainder of the paper, consisting mainly of spectral-theoretic applications which are ultimately based on Theorem~\ref{theo-factorizing}.
+Item (v) of Propostion~\ref{prop-algebra} shows that there is a direct connection between odd symmetric and skew-symmetric operators.
 Hence one may expect that there is nothing interesting to be found in the spectral theory of odd symmetric operators in the case of a finite dimensional Hilbert space, but in fact these matrices have even multiplicities (geometric, algebraic, actually every level of the Jordan hierarchy).
 Actually, the spectra of $T$ and $B=IT$ have little in common as $T\psi=\lambda\psi$ is equivalent to $(B-\lambda I)\psi=0$.
 For $k\geq 1$ and $\lambda\in\CM$, let $d_k(T,\lambda)$ denote the dimension of the kernel of $(T-\lambda\one)^k$.

 \begin{proposi} Let $T\in\BM(\Hh,I)$ where $\Hh$ is finite dimensional.
 Then $d_k(T,\lambda)$ and $d_1(T^*T,\lambda)$ are even for all $\lambda\in\CM$. \end{proposi}

 In the case of a self-adjoint or unitary odd symmetric operator $T$, this degeneracy is known as Kramers degeneracy \cite{Kra} and possibly the first trace of this in the mathematics literature is \cite[Theorem~6]{Hua}.
 The author could not localize any reference for the general fact of Proposition~\ref{prop-finitecase}, but after producing various proofs he realized that there is a simple argument basically due to \cite{Hua} and appealing to the Pfaffian.
 A crucial difference between the self-adjoint and general case is that the generalized eigenspaces need not be invariant under $I$ in the latter case.
 Let us also point out that $T^*T$ is {\it not} odd symmetric, but nevertheless has even degeneracies.
 By an approximation argument, the even degeneracy extends to the set $\KM(\Hh,I)$ of compact odd symmetric operators.